miklevin/MikeLev.in/_posts/2024-11-24-the-mindful-mirror-model-effect.md

 The difference between the two is risk assessment and meticulous rigging of your mental rappelling equipment.

 You don't know.
+That hole could be much deeper than you think.

-You think it's a chisel-strike project, but the reality is it's a rabbit hole, and before you know it, you're deep in Wonderland, wondering what the heck happened.
+You might think that whatever little task you're setting out to do is but mere a chisel-strike project, but the reality is it's a deep, deep rabbit hole &#151;
+and before you know it, you're deep in Wonderland, wondering what the heck happened.